TSL color space: Conversion between RGB and TSL

+For T = 0, conversion from TSL to RGB is not unique because the sign of r' is lost by the forward conversion due to the g' = 0 special case.
+Removing the special case produces a system that deviates from the original paper but preserves the sign.

 Advantages of TSL

 The advantages of TSL color space lie within the normalization within the RGB-TSL transform.
 Utilizing normalized r and g allows for chrominance spaces TSL to be more efficient for skin color segmentation.
 Additionally with this normalization, the sensitivity of the chrominance distributions to the variability of skin color is significantly reduced, allowing for an easier detection of different skin tones.

 Comparison of TSL to other color spaces

 Terrillon investigated the efficiency of facial detection for several different color spaces.
 Testing consisted of using the same algorithm with 10 different color spaces to detect faces in 90 images with 133 faces and 59 subjects - 27 Asian, 31 Caucasian, and 1 African).
 TSL showed superior performance to the other spaces, with 90.8% correct detection and 84.9% correct rejection.
 A full comparison can be seen in the table below.

 Disadvantages of TSL

 TSL space could be made more efficient and robust.
 There currently exists no color correction algorithms for different camera systems.
 Additionally, despite a better accuracy of skin tone detection, detecting dark skin color still proves to be a challenge.